patchoo/patchoo/docs/setup_core_policies.md

 * Script: `0patchoo.sh`
 * Priority: `before`
-* Mode (1st param): `--preupdate`
+* Mode (1st param): `--patchoostart`

 ![preupdate script](images/policy_preudpate_script.png)

 #### Scope / Targets tab

+Since the patchooStart policy calls the rest of the update chain, you can perform all of your scope limitations to this policy, rather than scoping each and every software deployment policy.
+Clever!

 ![preupdate scope](images/policy_preudpate_scope.png)

-You can limit computers via group here any way you desire, or you can ensure that only clients that are patchoo capable (ie. have CocoaDialog installed).

-* Computer Group: `allpatchooClients`
+* Computer Group: `allPatchooClients`

 #### Scope / Limitations

 You can limit your patchoo sessions via Network Segment, or times here.
 This can prevent your clients from attempting to pull updates whilst on the VPN or on a poor WiFi / WAN segment.
 In this example screenshot we add all of our high speed connects, and ensure that clients on the VPN IP range don't fire an update session.

-Since the preupdate policy calls the rest of the update chain, you can perform all of your scope limitations to this policy, rather than scoping each and every software deployment policy.
-Clever!

 ![preupdate limitations](images/policy_preudpate_limitations.png)